Garden of Cultivation

 The Garden of Cultivation (艺圃 (Yì Pǔ)) is one of the best preserved examples of a Ming Dynasty classical garden in Suzhou.
-It is part of the Classical Gardens of Suzhou on UNESCO's World Heritage Site list.
+It is part of the Classical Gardens of Suzhou on UNESCO World Heritage Site list.
 "Due to its special history, this Garden was virtually unknown before it was listed as a UN World Cultural Heritage site."

 History

 The Garden of Cultivation was built in 1541 CE by Yuan Zugeng (袁祖庚, 1519–1590), at that time it was called the Hall of Delights.
-In 1620 CE it was purchased by Wen Zhenmeng (1574-1638), grandson of the Wen Zhengming the designer of the Humble Administrator's Garden, "a celebrated master painter in China's history, and [who] served as the prime minister in the late Ming Dynasty".
+In 1620 CE, it was purchased by Wen Zhenmeng (1574-1638), grandson of Wen Zhengming, the designer of the Humble Administrator's Garden, "a celebrated master painter in China's history, and [who] served as the prime minister in the late Ming Dynasty".
 Wen Zhenmeng rebuilt the garden and renamed it Herb Garden (yaopu).
-In 1659 CE, It was rebuilt again by Jiang Cai, "a respected scholar and minister of Foreign Affairs during the late Ming Dynasty, who protested against corruption by exiling himself" and renamed Jingting Mountain Villa.
+In 1659 CE, it was rebuilt again by Jiang Cai, "a respected scholar and minister of Foreign Affairs during the late Ming Dynasty, who protested against corruption by exiling himself" and renamed Jingting Mountain Villa.
 Jiang Cai added a grove of fig trees.
-His son Jiang Shijie inherited the garden and renamed it Cultivation Garden after added the chapel of Guanyin.
+His son Jiang Shijie inherited the garden and renamed it Cultivation Garden after adding the chapel of Guanyin.
 In 1839 CE it was transferred to the Qixiang Office of the Saint and Silk company.
 In 2000 it was inscribed on the UNESCO World Heritage List.

 The garden received great acclaim in the Qing Dynasty because "all three owners...were scholars known for their integrity".
 Wang Wan wrote, "enclosing walls keep the worldly uproars outside; seclusion makes the inside of the house resemble a country villa; branches of date trees are heavy with fruit over the house; the pond surface is decorated with green duckweed and red lotus."